heyitschun/cs-essentials/data-structures/hash-tables/README.md

 Other than that, for a hash table to work, it must implement some methods to perform mutations on the table and its values, such as `set`, `get` and `delete`.

+# Performance

+Ultimately, a hash table's performance depends on three factors:

+1. Amount of data being stored
+2. Number of cells available
+    - There must be a balance between avoiding collisions and memory consumption
+3. Hash function used
+    - A good hash function distributes its data across *all* available cells

 # References

 * *Go Data Structures and Algorithms* by Christopher Fox (2018)